+'''

+CacheManagerBuilder<PersistentCacheManager> clusteredCacheManagerBuilder =

+CacheManagerBuilder.newCacheManagerBuilder() // <1>

+.with(ClusteringServiceConfigurationBuilder.cluster(URI.create("terracotta://localhost/my-application"))

+//2

+.autoCreateOnReconnect(c -> c)); // <3>

-''' CacheManagerBuilder<PersistentCacheManager> clusteredCacheManagerBuilder = CacheManagerBuilder.newCacheManagerBuilder() // <1> .with(ClusteringServiceConfigurationBuilder.cluster( URI.create("terracotta://localhost:9410/my-application")) // <2> .autoCreate()); // <3> PersistentCacheManager cacheManager = clusteredCacheManagerBuilder.build(true); // <4> cacheManager.close(); // <5> '''
+PersistentCacheManager cacheManager = clusteredCacheManagerBuilder.build(true); //

+<4>

+cacheManager.close(); // <5>

+'''

 1 Returns the org.ehcache.config.builders.CacheManagerBuilder instance; 2 Use the ClusteringServiceConfigurationBuilder's static method .cluster(URI) for connecting the cache manager to the clustered storage at the URI specified that returns the clustering service configuration builder instance.
-Sample URI provided in the example is pointing to the clustered storage instance named "my-application" on the Terracotta Server (assuming the server is running on localhost and port 9410.
+Sample URI provided in the example is pointing to the clustered storage instance named "my-application" on the Terracotta Server (assuming the server is running on localhost and port 9410).
 3 Auto-create the clustered storage if it doesn't already exist.
+We also allow auto-create on reconnection, since the cluster is not persistent.
 4 Returns a fully initialized cache manager that can be used to create clustered caches.
 5 Close the cache manager.